 Prem is a retired Medical Practitioner, who joined the Long Term Exercise Program in 2008 after a heart attack in April of that year.

 "I've benefited enormously from the Program and wish to pass on those benefits to others"

 Amalor-Mary Basnayake is a retired Operating Theatre Sister.

 "I joined LTE Program from a Preventative /Prophylactic point of view and from April 2008 hbenefitedited considerably from the LTE Program.

 I would like to see many more people join-in

 SPORT & REMEDIAL THERAPIST and PERSONAL TRAINING CLASS INSTRUCTOR

 I've been involved in sport since the age of 9 where I got involved in athletics at my local running club Wombwell AC.
 From the age of 11 I represented Yorkshire and the North of England in the 800 meters and cross country.
 At the age 19 I moved to Wakefield Harriers to compete at a high level in UK Division 1, traveling all over the UK and competing at the 200 & 400 meters.

 I am a Level 3 Personal Trainer and a Level 3 Sports Therapist.
 I am an energetic and enthusiastic person who enjoys a challenge, achieving personal goals and helping people to achieve their goals whatever it may be.
 Please feel free to approach me at any time with any questions as I'm here to help you.

-Entrepreneur, designer, printer, walker and vegan - Don loves the internet, books and music.
-Plays second fiddle to his Good Lady Gail, and Princess the Cat.
+Now retired - Don loves the internet, books and music.
+Plays second fiddle to his Good Lady Gail, and visiting Cats.
 Can be found tweeting @roystondon, and mooching around Facebook.